Miniset¶

 The method returns:

-is the generated SQL query.
-Variables are replaced by%s
+queryis the generated SQL query.
+Variables are replaced by%s.bind_paramsis a list of parameters corresponding to the%s.

 query, bind_params = p.prepare_query(